hrevans07/honeynet/INSTALLING PACKAGES/TESTING VM.md

 > CREATE DATABASE testdb
 >
 ```
 *Note, a new prompt appearing after hitting enter is the expected behavior.
-This is how most successful commands show they were successful in influx*
+This is how most commands show they were successful in influx*
 - Creating admin user and users for reading and writing data
 ```SQL
 > CREATE USER administrator WITH PASSWORD 'password' WITH ALL PRIVILEGES